11 Cadogan Gardens

 10 Whitehall Pl., Covent Garden

-Tastefully decorated and full of fresh-cut flowers, The Corinthia is all about understated glamour.
-The hotel boasts a superb spa, a speakeasy-inspired bar, and great Italian food at their Massimo Restaurant.
+Tastefully decorated and full of the scent of fresh-cut flowers, The Corinthia is all about understated glamour.
+The hotel boasts a superb spa, a speakeasy-inspired bar, and perfectly-executed, classic British cuisine at the new Kerridge's Bar & Grill.
 They also have a large selection of penthouses if you’re looking to indulge.
-It’s a great pick if you’re looking to stay near Trafalgar Square and the theater district.
+It’s a great pick if you’re hoping to stay in the vicinity of Trafalgar Square and the theater district.

 Strand, Covent Garden